marko-vasic/MoET/README.md

 ![DT Policy](data/experiments/cartpole/example.svg)
 Features of the observation space in cartpole are represented by *cp* (cart position), *cv* (cart velocity), *pa* (pole angle) and *pv* (pole angular velocity).

-Next, you can evaluate the trained model:
+**Evaluating a model.** You can evaluate the trained model with a following command:

 ``` shell
 python -m viper.evaluation.main \